 You are required to share a room with a roommate of the same gender, which will be allocated randomly.
 Exceptions may be granted if you have a valid medical reason which require a single room.
 It is imperative that you declare any existing medical condition in the online application form, and attach supporting documents.
 Your needs will be assessed on a case-by-case basis.

-You will be notified of the allocation of your on-campus accommodation approximately 3 days before the start of your course.
+You will be notified of the allocation of your on-campus accommodation approximately 3 days before the start of the summer programme.

 D10.
 Can I choose my roommate and the hall during my study in NTU?